venuswhispers/Wallet_ticking/README.md

 ### Setup frontend
 1. Execute command below in root directory.
 ```
 $ npm run client

+（@Note: This time, it use ./client as frontend.
+It doesn't use ./client2 as them）
 ```

 2. Access to browser by using link